jreinhardt/bolttools/doc/blt_spec_0_3.rst

   regarding the parts of this class.
 For example a link to a vendor, or to the specifying standard.
 In the case of several identical standards, a list of urls has to be given.
 - notes: optional, string.
 Notes for this class.
-Can be used to formulate questions or additional information.
+Can be used to keep questions or additional information.
 - source: mandatory, string.
 A short description where the informations for this class originate.
 Should contain a URL if possible.